 Nevertheless, both frameworks have all the necessary tools, be they debuggers, tools for type-checking, code verification, test automation, and so on.
 Many of them are free and open-source, which is the result of the relationship that reigns in the community of both frameworks.

 Since Flutter doesn't use native components but renders them independently, the final appearance of the application will in no way depend on the version of the operating system.
-Using the Skia engine, Flutter is able to render any 2D elements and the presence of a large number of UI widgets helps to create truly complex design solutions.
+Using the Skia engine, Flutter is able to render any 2D elements, and the presence of a large number of UI widgets helps to create truly complex design solutions.

-However, considering this issue in a vacuum, it is safe to say that both frameworks provide a much faster time to market than with native development.
-Nevertheless, Flutter is a little faster, because RN sometimes requires separate optimization of the UI elements for each platform, while widget-powered Flutter doesn't have this drawback.
+However, considering this issue in a vacuum, it is safe to say that both frameworks provide a much faster time to market than native development.
+Nevertheless, Flutter is a little faster because RN sometimes requires separate optimization of the UI elements for each platform, while widget-powered Flutter doesn't have this drawback.

-Circumstances for the choice
+Circumstances for Choice

-Cost of the development
+Cost of Development